alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-01.md

 ~~~~~~~~
    SM4 key length is is 16 octets,

-   Plaintext max length is 2^24 - 1 octets,
+   Max plaintext length is 2^24 - 1 octets,

-   AAD max length is 2^64 - 1 octets, and
+   Max AAD length is 2^64 - 1 octets, and

-   Ciphertext max length is 2^24 + 15 octets.
+   Max Ciphertext length is 2^24 + 15 octets.
 ~~~~~~~~

 To generate the nonce, implementations of this document MUST conform to what